roman-milk/roman-milk.github.io/victoria-the-slut.md

- ****** Victoria the Slut Ch.
-03 ****** byLifeisgood21© "Ahhhh...
+===

+"Ahhhh...
 No please...
 Put it back in!
 Please keep fucking meee!"
 Jenny wailed, her snatch all of a sudden empty.
 Vic sucked on my cock for a couple more thrusts and the released me and nestled the tip between Jenny puffy lips.
 Without missing a beat I thrust forward again and this time buried my cock back in Jenny's heavenly pussy.
 "Ohhh fuuccckkk!
 Yes...
 Fuck...
 Please fuck me!"
 Jenny's wailed when I bottomed out in her.

  While I continued to pound Jenny with my entire length Vic started to rub and tease Jenny's little clit with.
 "Oh yes!
 Yes!
 God that feels great!
 Don't stop!
 So close!"
 Jenny moaned.
 I fucked Jenny for a bit longer until Vic pulled me from Jenny's pussy and put me in her mouth.
 Vic sucked me, taking my cock deep in her throat, for a few moments before again putting my dick back at the entrance to Jenny's hole.
 Thrusting back in I kept fucking Jenny.